Ottoman torpedo gunboat Peleng-i Derya: Early career

 Peleng-i Derya was bought by the Ottoman Navy in September 1896, but the six year old ship had not been equipped yet with any armaments.
 She was brought to a shipyard in Istanbul to be refitted with her armaments consisting of two 120 mm quick-firing (QF) Krupp (K) guns, two 90 mm QF K guns, three 75 mm QF K guns, four 47 mm QF Nordenfelt (N) guns, three machine guns (1906) and three 355 mm SK torpedo tubes.
 As time went on, her condition worsened and she was decommissioned in 1913 before returning to service at the start of the First World War in September 1914.

 Sinking

 Peleng-i Derya was anchored in shallow water near Bakırköy Bay at Istanbul on 23 May 1915 when the British submarine HMS E11 torpedoed her without warning.
-The ship capsized and sank with the loss of two crew.
+The ship capsized and sank with the loss of two crew, and her wreck was scrapped in 1920.